Header Image 1

 Intent

-By the end of the Reception year, our intent is to ensure that all children make at least good progress from their various starting points, and are equipped with the skills and knowledge to have a secure foundation for future learning, as they progress into Year One and beyond.
+• To support a positive transition between Reception and Year 1, ensuring that children are equipped with the skills and knowledge to have a secure foundation for future learning, as they progress into Year 1 and beyond.

 Implementation